Bells Hells – Critical Role’s Third Campaign

 Going into this film, I thought Bucky would be the star of the show, but this is clearly Yelena’s movie.
 I’m perfectly fine with that.
 Yelena fills the void left by Natasha’s death.
 I like her as a character and how her grief is explored.
 Yelena confronts Hawkeye in Hawkeye, but it doesn’t give her the closure she needs.
 Yelena feels alone in the world, and while Red Guardian (played by David Harbour) shows up later, he could have shown up earlier.
 There’s good dialogue between Yelena and Red Guardian where he apologizes for not being there for her, but wants to be there for her now, and it’s really sweet.

 Thunderbolts* has excellent commentary on mental illness, grief, and how heavy loneliness can feel.
 Bob’s powers are unlocked thanks to Valentina manipulating him.
 After beating the Thunderbolts, Bob is betrayed by Valentina.
 This darkness washes over him, and he starts to cloak New York in shadow.
 Yelena is the first to help by entering the darkness to find Bob.
 Bob is a victim as he agreed to undergo medical testing to rise above his addiction and his trauma.
 There’s a moment where Yelena runs to Bob and tells him she’s here for him, which empowers Bob to put away the darkness.
 Thinking of all the characters within Thunderbolts, they have had tragic back stories in which they are stronger together.
-This movie didn’t have an epic hand-to-hand combat finale; instead, this movie had a softer approach in the latter half, which I thought fit the characters within this team.
+This movie didn’t have an epic hand-to-hand combat finale; instead, this movie had a softer approach in the latter half, which I thought fit the characters within the team.

 Thunderbolts* was worth the hype.
 I’m looking forward to seeing these characters pop up in future Marvel projects.